Wiggera Regeneration Project

 Project Information:

-Wiggera Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 110km west of Cunnamulla in Southwest Queensland.
-Registered in August 2020, the project covers a substantial area of 14,021 hectares within the Paroo Shire.
-The property is situated in the Mulga Lands bioregion, an area historically dominated by pastoral leases for sheep and cattle grazing, which remains the primary land use in the district.
+Wiggera Regeneration Project is a Human-Induced Regeneration (HIR) project located on the 'Wiggera' pastoral station, approximately 50 kilometers west of Eulo and 110 kilometers west of Cunnamulla in South West Queensland.
+Registered on August 31, 2020, the project covers a substantial area of 14,021 hectares within the Paroo Shire.